 As soon as I saw this presentation of colorful Moroccan salads it became the inspiration for my Thanksgiving menu this year.
-Along with a Moroccan Spiced Turkey, my platter will include this Pomegranate Walnut and Apple Salad, Moroccan Carrot and Chickpea Salad, Green Bean Salad, Sweet Potatoes with Ginger, Spiced Brussels Sprouts Salad and Roasted Acorn Squash with Pecans.
+My platter will include this Pomegranate Walnut and Apple Salad, Moroccan Carrot and Chickpea Salad, Green Bean Salad, Sweet Potatoes with Ginger, Spiced Brussels Sprouts Salad and Roasted Acorn Squash with Pecans.

-Oh, and wild rice, quinoa and sausage stuffing, cauliflower purée, cranberry maple cornbread and cherry port cranberry sauce.
+Oh, and wild rice, and quinoa stuffing, cauliflower purée, cranberry maple cornbread and cherry port cranberry sauce.
 Yeah, just keeping it simple…

 Pomegranate, Walnut and Apple Salad